Choosing the right PCI DSS SAQ for your self-assessment

 Not all organizations and use cases fit neatly into a PSP’s existing product set or capabilities.
 Often, a digital business requires storing its card data to process a payment or facilitate a business operation.

 Suppose you want to onboard the partner and keep a unified payment experience.
 In that case, you’ll need to use a tokenization provider, like Basis Theory, to maintain SAQ A or SAQ A-EP eligibility.
-If not, you’ll need to store the cardholder data and send it in plaintext to the new PSP.
-In situations where your systems store the plaintext value, you’ll need to use the SAQ D—the most expansive and intensive set of questions of all the SAQ.
+If not, you must store the cardholder data and send it in plaintext to the new PSP.
+When your systems store the plaintext value, you’ll need to use the SAQ D—the most expansive and intensive set of questions of all the SAQ.

 If you are a physical retailer who processes card-present transactions, then PCI SAQ A and SAQ-A EP do not apply to you.
 Instead, you’ll need to choose from one of these self-assessment questionnaires: